PavloKandyba/Genesis_DevOps_school_Task/README.md

 Note: Assuming the Linux machine has installed all needed packages to run command and YAML file.
-Then skip step #1 and go to the second part. if you do not have installed one of the following packages please run prerequesting.sh first:**
+Then skip step #1 and go to the second part. if you do not have installed one of the following packages please run prerequisites.sh first:**

 -curl
 -git